Octagon-simon/PHP-Nonce/README.md

 #### TO GENERATE A NONCE

 - salt_length (int): This is the length of characters to generate for your salt.
+If no number is provided, it defaults to 10 random characters.
-- form_id (string): This is the form Identifier.
+- form_id (string): This is the form Identifier that will be used to store the Nonce in the $_SESSION.
 - expiry_time (int): This is the time (in minutes) that the Nonce will last for.

 ```php